Financial-Times/origami/MIGRATION.md

 - `oTypographyStandfirst` becomes `oEditorialTypographyStandfirst`
 - `oTypographyTimestamp` becomes `oEditorialTypographyBylineTimestamp`
 - `oTypographyReadNext` becomes `oEditorialTypographyReadNext`

-The previous default wrapper has been moved to [o-editorial-typography](https://registry.origami.ft.com/components/o-editorial-typography).
-No changes are required by internal or whitelabel brand products.
-Include `o-editorial-typography` in your project and update your Sass:
-- `oTypographyWrapper` becomes `oEditorialTypographyWrapper`

-The product wrapper is now the default.
-Previously for the master brand this styled headings in the sans-serif "product" style and everything else in the serif editorial style.
-This is now consistently non-editorial.
-- `oTypographyWrapper($style: 'product')` becomes `oTypographyWrapper`

 For master brand products, the previous default headings have been moved to [o-editorial-typography](https://registry.origami.ft.com/components/o-editorial-typography).
 No changes are required by internal or whitelabel brand products.
 Include `o-editorial-typography` in your project and update your markup: